meoncstudio/starry/README.md

 ## Notice

 This project is for archiving, some sensitive program files, such as database connection code and student graduation pictures, were removed from this project.

+The following functions are no longer working (and won't be fixed):
+ - First loggin for new users (from PowerSchool APIs authentication)
+ - Ticket payment

+## Fixing

+The project is too old to be functional...
+PowerSchool APIs are broken...

+Last time of fixing was 2020-09-17.
+ - Testing users are able to log in
+ - Scrollbar style fixing

 ## Website Contributors